Physical server to Azure replication architecture

 - Planned failover isn't supported.

 - You must fail back to an on-premises VMware VM.
-This means you need an on-premises VMware infrastructure, even if you're replicating on-premises physical servers to Azure.
+This means you need an on-premises VMware infrastructure, even when you replicate on-premises physical servers to Azure.

 - You fail over a single machine, or create recovery plans, to fail over multiple machines together.